-Further, through the creation and dissemination of evidence-based HWB research, education and best practices, HERO actively and continually provides leadership critical to advancing the wellbeing and performance of the nation’s workforce.
+Further, through the creation and dissemination of evidence-based HWB research, education, and best practices, HERO actively and continually provides leadership critical to advancing the well-being and performance of the nation’s workforce.
 Much of the good work that HERO does is achieved through the efforts of its volunteer committees.
 Many of the members of the Think Tank and others in their organizations are involved in committee work.
 Some members are participating in more than one committee.
-Two types of HERO committees are active today, HERO Standing Committees and HERO Study Committees.
+Three types of HERO committees are active today, HERO Standing Committees, HERO Study Committees, and HERO Ad Hoc Committees.

 HERO Standing Committees: In co-op fashion, volunteer members provide direction and support to HERO operations via standing committees for Education, Leadership and Research.
 Our Standing Committees include:

 The Education Committee is a group of Think Tank members who have interests and expertise in workplace health and well-being (HWB) education, communication and shared learning.
 Over the past few years, several factors have converged, which require renewed efforts in the areas of both member and public education.
 The number of HERO projects and interests has increased significantly, requiring enhanced internal communication with Think Tank Members.
 At the same time, systems-level changes, including policy efforts that emphasize wellness, increased public awareness of workplace health promotion and corresponding growth in the industry, provide many opportunities for HERO to position itself in an expert role and demonstrate value to employers and the general public.
 Additionally, new communication technologies have evolved that can facilitate the dissemination of high-level information, enhancing HERO’s already-successful education efforts and extending the shared learning to provide even greater value to both internal and external stakeholders.